dreamcatcher-tech/network/Inbox/Generator Protocol.md

 If such a function was invoked as a promise, the yield input will be undefined.
 This method can be used by generator authors as a form of flow control to avoid flooding the requester.

 ## Flow Control
-Generators will not wait to be consumed normally, and interpulse flow control will be used to avoid flooding the
+Generators will not wait to be consumed normally, and interpulse flow control will be used to avoid flooding the receiver.
 Devs of the generator may opt to wait for the yield to return something, indicating the remote side has processed the yields, which stops runaway generators.

-In practice flow control might be too hard to implement intelligently at this layer, and is best handled at the network level, where interpulse flow control needs to be added, with the sender politely buffering.
 In the case of streaming server logs, we would want to buffer in the chain and send as soon as we are able, else there is no other easy place to buffer.

-Some flow control actions might be sent over with the `GENERATE` action.
+Some flow control flags might be sent over with the `GENERATE` action.

 ## Coercion between promises and generators
 Calling a generator function as tho it was a promise will invoke the generator, drain the outputs, and return the final value, or reject.